 In addition to prayer, God has given each of us gifts for the building up of the body.
 Do you know what gifts God has given you?
 Here is a detailed free online spiritual gifts test.
 If you know your gifts, are you currently using them in some manner to serve the body of Christ?
 Do you serve in your local church,

-As you start setting spiritual goals, write them down, because at the end of the year you will you ask yourself:
+setting spiritual goals, write them down, because at the end of the year you will

 How have I increased my prayer life?